center-for-threat-informed-defense/cwe-calculator/README.md

 ### Installing ec3

+From your local directory containing ec3, use one of the following commands to install the required dependencies:

+#### Installing with poetry

+`poetry install`

+#### Installing with pip

 From your local directory containing ec3, run the following command to install the required dependencies:

 `pip install .`